 Funds are used to pay for much needed client services that our grants don't cover.
-In most cases, since much of our administration expenses are paid by other funding sources, your donation can be used almost entirely to pay for client services.
-Many donations are in memory of a loved one.
+In most cases, since much of our administration expenses are paid by other funding sources, your contribution can be used almost entirely to pay for client services.
+Many contributions are in memory of a loved one.

 Checks can be made out to CCMC.
-If you wish, you can make a notation to indicate which program you would like your gift to go towards (you can also indicate which site, such as MSSP Ukiah, Fort Bragg, or Lake County).
+If you wish, you can make a notation to indicate which site or program you would like your gift to go towards.

 Contacts (For More Information):